strapi/documentation/docs/developer-docs/latest/plugins/upload.md

 </code-group>

-In addition to the middleware configuration, you can pass the `sizeLimit`, which is an integer in bytes, in the `providerOptions` of the [plugin configuration](/developer-docs/latest/setup-deployment-guides/configurations/optional/plugins.md) in `./config/plugins.js`:
+In addition to the middleware configuration, you can pass the `sizeLimit`, which is an integer in bytes, in the [plugin configuration](/developer-docs/latest/setup-deployment-guides/configurations/optional/plugins.md) in `./config/plugins.js`:

 <code-group>